 The vision Mark bring to every room is of working with others to make culture that opens up rather than closes down possibilities.

 Mark was Executive Director of Arts Council England, North East, from 2005-2010, having joined the management team of Northern Arts in 2000.
-He was thus deeply involved in the massive cultural developments in North East England over this period, as well as forming part of Arts Council England’s national Executive Board.
+He was thus deeply involved in the massive cultural developments in North East England over this period, as well as being part of Arts Council England’s national Executive Board.
 Amongst his national roles for Arts Council England, he chaired Art Co Limited, the trading company which oversaw the phenomenal growth of Own Art and Take It Away, and led for Executive Board on the Turning Point strategy for visual arts and rural issues.
 He was previously Director of Arts & Humanities at the Centre for Lifelong Learning, University of Durham (1999-2000) where he researched and published on poetry, literature and education, arts and health, and community development.
 As Director of Cleveland Arts (1993-99) he set up the Teesside Arts in Education agency, amongst a wide variety of initiatives.
 Prior to this he worked as a freelance writer, literature development worker, writer-in-residence in a prison, directed the Writearound Festival and was an award-winning Head Chef in vegetarian catering.
 (He learnt a lot about leadership in a hot kitchen.
-As he often says, no one ever said ‘if you can’t stand the heat stay out of the office.’)
+As he often says, the cliche is not ‘if you can’t stand the heat stay out of the office.’)